Silv-04/MineboxTools/readme.md

     Purple emperor : 0-6 on full moon
     Herb shop : 00-04 and 20-00 on full moon
 <img width="272" height="136" alt="image" src="https://github.com/user-attachments/assets/01a5435b-05a8-4a0e-ad94-b3ce5cd576e7" />

+**DISCLAIMER:** The icon represent the timer, not the currently sold item, which I cannot obtain.

 What's comming next ?
 - A menu to enable / disable feature that you don't need